MStrzezon/mstrzezon.github.io/projects/flylytics.md

 ## Status

-Flylytics is currently in active development and code is not published yet.
+Flylytics is currently in active development.
 New features and improvements are being added regularly.
 Feedback and contributions from the community are welcome!

 <style>